Original Air Date: December 4, 1959

 My Thoughts on “Judgment Night”

-“Judgment Night” is a classic episode of The Twilight Zone focused on that all-encompassing human struggle between war and peace.
+“Judgment Night” is a classic episode of The Twilight Zone focused on the all-encompassing human struggle between war and peace.
 In the 1950s, the recent memory of German U-Boat attacks would have been fresh in the minds of television audiences, and the horrors of civilian casualties were well-known.
 Rod Serling, a Jewish-born World War II veteran, had personal reasons for placing Nazis into an unending hellish nightmare in The Twilight Zone.

 In “Judgment Night” we cannot help but accept that the punishment fits the crime for Carl Lanser.
 With echoes of another classic Twilight Zone episode in the series, Season 3’s “Deaths-Head Revisited,” the idea of cosmic retribution is a recurring theme throughout The Twilight Zone, particularly when it comes to unrepentant Nazis.